Dr. Fredricc Gerard Brock

 Doctor Fredricc Gerard Brock

 Dr. Brock is a native of San Antonio, Texas, and is the second of three children to Virgil Sr. and Janice Brock.
-He attended Converse Judson High School and Cornerstone Christian Schools, respectively, where he was a dual-sport All-State athlete.
-In 2002, in recognition of his commitment to spreading the gospel among his peers, he was honored as the Male Christian Athlete of the Year by Lay Witnesses for Christ, International.
+He attended Converse Judson High School and Cornerstone Christian Schools, respectively, as a dual-sport All-State athlete.
+In 2002, in recognition of his commitment to spreading the gospel among his peers, Lay Witnesses for Christ, International honored him as the Male Christian Athlete of the Year.
 In the summer of 2002, Dr. Brock entered Texas Southern University on a full football scholarship, graduating in 2006 with Cum Laude honors and receiving a Bachelor of Science degree in Healthcare Administration, along with being named the HCA program’s top graduate.

-Dr. Brock acknowledged his call to Christian ministry at the age of 14 and was ordained as a Baptist minister on May 23, 2010.
+Dr. Brock acknowledged his call to Christian ministry at 14 and was ordained as a Baptist minister on May 23, 2010.
 In August 2010, he graduated from Baylor University’s George W. Truett Theological Seminary with a Master of Divinity degree in Theology.
-In 2012, he was recognized in a Baylor University publication as a distinguished alumnus.
-Dr. Brock completed post-graduate studies at the renowned Sankofa Institute for African American Pastoral Leadership at the Oblate School of Theology in San Antonio, Texas.
+Dr. Brock also holds a post-graduate Advanced Certificate of Preaching from Truett Seminary.
+In 2012, Truett Seminary recognized Dr. Brock in a monthly publication as a distinguished alumnus.
+Dr. Brock completed post-graduate studies at the Sankofa Institute for African American Pastoral Leadership at the Oblate School of Theology in San Antonio, Texas.
 In 2016, Dr. Brock became the first doctoral Sankofa graduate.
 His Doctor of Ministry dissertation was entitled “I Became: Black Church Identity and Violence in the Community.”
-He has served as an adjunct professor and curriculum consultant at Oblate; teaching in the areas of Black Church studies and pastoral leadership & formation.
-He currently teaches homiletics in Denver Seminary's Urban Ministry Program.
+He has served as an adjunct professor and curriculum consultant at Oblate, teaching in Black Church Studies and Pastoral Leadership & Formation.

 From 2012 to 2014, Dr. Brock served as Senior Pastor of the 370+ member True Light Baptist Church of Grand Rapids, Michigan.
 During his tenure, 100+ members united, the church experienced unprecedented financial milestones, and True Light became known as the place where people came to “Experience the Light!”
-Prior to serving in Michigan, Dr. Brock served as an associate pastor at the historic Antioch Missionary Baptist Church of San Antonio, Texas.
-Dr. Brock oversaw Antioch’s student ministries, provided leadership in ministerial development, and served as a member of the Sunday School curriculum writing/editing team.
+Before serving in Michigan, Dr. Brock was an associate pastor at the historic 3,000+ member Antioch Missionary Baptist Church of San Antonio, Texas.
+Dr. Brock oversaw Antioch’s student ministries, provided leadership in ministerial development, and served as a Sunday School curriculum writing/editing team member.
 He and his wife are the co-authors of the book Can Jesus Get a Witness?: Sermons to Move You to Action.
 Dr. Brock is also a certified Level-1 Clinical Pastoral Education (CPE) chaplain and a certified Prepare/Enrich marriage counselor.

 Committed to service, Dr. Brock is a Chaplain, Lieutenant Colonel in the United States Air Force Reserves.
-He has served our country with distinction for ten years (7 years on Active Duty orders), having been awarded, twice, the Meritorious Service Medal.
-From October 2015 to September 2017, Dr. Brock co-pastored the JBSA Lackland Air Force Base Gospel Service, ministering weekly to 200+ families.
-Dr. Brock is also a member of Alpha Phi Alpha Fraternity, Incorporated.
+He has served our country with distinction for fifteen years (7 years on Active Duty), and has been awarded the Meritorious Service Medal three times.
+He serves as the IMA to the Deputy Commandant at the Air Force Chaplain Corps College at Maxwell Air Force Base, Montgomery, Alabama.
+Dr. Brock is also a proud member of Alpha Phi Alpha Fraternity, Incorporated.

-He is the husband of Dr. Kan’Dace L. Brock, and the father of two daughters, Zoë Aaliyah and Chloë Taliah.
-His passions include spending time with family, writing, and photography.
-His life goal is to invite as many people as he can to the knowledge that the cross is still vacant, the tomb is still empty, and Christ is yet risen.
+He is the husband of Dr. Kan’Dace L. Brock and the father of two daughters, Zoë Aaliyah and Chloë Taliah.
+His passions include spending time with family, writing, and listening to stories from the elders of the community.
+His life goal is to invite as many people as possible to the knowledge that the cross is still vacant, the tomb is still empty, and Christ is yet risen.

 Top